Best Software

 Self-Service Capability

 Ironclad's self-service is strong but setup-heavy.
 You need to build intake forms, configure workflow routing, and set up templates first.
 Once configured, it works well.
-Getting there takes 2-3 months of implementation plus ongoing admin time.
+Ironclad publishes no implementation timeline; getting there is a configuration project, not a switch-on, plus ongoing admin time - ask for a scoped schedule in your evaluation.

 Best For